faridani/Hadoops/README.md

-Get "CDH3 Packages and Downloads" from
+Get "CDH3 Packages and Downloads" from I used the VMware image
 * https://ccp.cloudera.com/display/SUPPORT/Downloads

 Tutorials